tensorflow/mesh/README.md

 computation/communication.
 To start, here are some tricks/guidelines.

-* It is illegal for two dimensions of the same tensor to be split across the same batch dimension.
+* It is illegal for two dimensions of the same tensor to be split across the same mesh dimension.
 * For any compute-intense operation (e.g. einsum), make sure that all mesh-dimensions are used to split dimensions of the inputs or outputs.
   Otherwise, computation is duplicated.
-* To keep the ratio of compute/commuication high (i.e. not be bandwidth-bound), split dimensions into large chunks.
+* To keep the ratio of compute/communication high (i.e. not be bandwidth-bound), split dimensions into large chunks.
 This should be familiar in the data-parallelism case, where we want a large batch size per processor to avoid spending most of our time communicating.